BeroSlingBlade/microservice-mock/README.md

-# Microservice mock
+# Microservice mock on RestDSL (with Groovy script support)
 This micro service represents a configurable webservice that can mock any other web service by means of configuration.
 When a request is made to the mock service, it checks the configuration for a matching URI.
-When a match is found, the associated response from the configuration is returned.
+When a match is found, the result of the associated (groovy) script-execution, or the response from the configuration is returned.

+Focus for now is on flexibility more than on performance.

+Service is refactored to camel-rest

 ## Usage
 The java jar is executable (required java version is 1.8), and looks like this (depending on the version):

     java -jar target/microservice-mock-1.0.0.jar

 Most of the logging is suppressed by design, however it is fully configurable as well.
-For more details see [here](https://github.com/Technolords/microservice-mock#log-configuration).
+For more details see [here](https://github.com/BeroSlingBlade/microservice-mock#log-configuration).
 Out of the box, the log is emitted to the standard output, and there is no log file per default.
 Snippets of the log output:

     2016-09-06 21:38:09,317 [INFO] [main] [net.technolords.micro.config.ConfigurationManager] INFO  About to validate the configuration...